klippa-app/go-libtiff/README.md

 Since libtiff allows you to open multiple files at the same time and operate on them, you can re-use the instance for multiple files.
 This is more efficient than opening a new instance for every file.

+However, keep in mind that this does not mean it's multithreaded.
+Internally a lock is put around every call into the program to ensure thread safety.
+If you want to use multiple threads, you should  open a new instance for every thread, or create an object pool that handles this for you.

 ## libtiff tools

 You can use any of the libtiff tools by importing a tool package, for example: